asilichenko/arduino-play-melody/README.md

 2. For each note in the melody do:
    1. Get the note name
    2. Get beat for the note
-   3. Calculate note playing duration = number of beats multiply by `TEMPO` (duration of one beat, defined for each melody)
+   3. Calculate note playing duration = number of beats multiply by `Melody.tempo` (duration of one beat, defined for each melody)
-   4. Get note frequency by its name from the [notes_scale.h](notes_scale.h)
+   4. Get note frequency by its name from the [music_structures.h](music_structures.h)
    5. Play the tone async, `playNote()`
    6. Blink by the LED, `blink()`:
       - Turn off (or fade down),